Mohammad-Ali Molavi

 Mohammad-Ali Molavi (محمدعلی مولوی) was an Iranian economist who served as the governor of the Central Bank of Iran from 25 February to 5 November 1979, when he resigned from the office.

 Before Iranian Revolution, he served as the delegate of Iran to the European Community.

 Education

 In 1957, Molavi obtained a PhD in economics from University of Paris.

 Political affiliation

 Although Molavi was a member of the National Front, he was never imprisoned.
-A 10 May 1979 United States diplomatic cable leaked by WikiLeaks, described Molavi as "beholden" to Abolhassan Banisadr and politically dependent on Mohammad Kazem Shariatmadari, as well as "having no support" from Ruhollah Khomeini.
+A leaked 10 May 1979 United States diplomatic cable described Molavi as "beholden" to Abolhassan Banisadr and politically dependent on Mohammad Kazem Shariatmadari, as well as "having no support" from Ruhollah Khomeini.

 Economic policies

 He adopted a dual exchange rate.